Waldeedle/Twitch-Sub/README.md

 php myprogram.php YOURFILENAME.txt
 ```

-The program allows for 3 types of commands: Add, Charge, and Credit.
+The program allows for 3 types of commands, the format of these commands is explained below:

-A user must be added with a valid Luhn 10 credit card number prior to using the Charge or Credit commands.
-After the command word, a space delimiter is placed followed by the name of the card holder.
-After the card holder name, a space delimiter is placed followed by the the appropriate arguments
-delimited by spaces.

-For the command Add, the arguments are: a credit card number (up to 19 characters) and a credit limit for the card.
 1. Add:
 ```
 Add NAME CARD_NUMBER AMOUNT